dansmyers/IntroToCS/Labs/5-Fun.md

 ### `print_area_of_rectangle`

-Complete the following program with a function that takes an input length and width, then **prints** the area of the corresponding rectangle.
+Complete the following program with a function that takes an input base and height, then **prints** the area of the corresponding triangle.

 ```
 """
-Write a function that prints the area of a rectangle
+Write a function that prints the area of a triangle
 """

-def print_area_of_rectangle(length, width):
+def print_area_of_triangle(base, height):
     """
     Complete this function docstring
     """